epoch8/vedana.tech/src/content/docs/01-concepts/20-semantic-rag-overview.md

 ## What Is Semantic RAG?

-Vedana is built on an architecture called Semantic RAG — a significant departure from the classic RAG pattern described in the previous chapter.
+Vedana is built on an architecture called Semantic RAG.
 Where classic RAG treats every question as a retrieval problem, Semantic RAG treats it as a reasoning problem: the system first understands what the question is actually asking, then selects the right tool to answer it precisely.
 The result is an assistant that doesn't guess, it computes and gives a precise answer.

 ## The Four Components